Walking Tours

 The Hub of Literary America

 Journey to Victorian Boston and see where writers and poets including Ralph Waldo Emerson, Louisa May Alcott and Henry David Thoreau gathered to share new ideas and influence society!
 Learn how local publishers lured Charles Dickens and other famous writers to Boston.
-Discover why Edgar Allen Poe rejected Boston as his home.
-On this fascinating guided tour, walk in the footsteps of literary greats as you stop outside the Old Corner Bookstore, Louisa May Alcott’s home, the famous Athenaeum private library, and more. find out more
+Discover why Edgar Allan Poe rejected Boston as his home.
+On this fascinating guided tour, walk in the footsteps of literary greats as you stop outside the Old Corner Bookstore, Louisa May Alcott’s home, the famous Athenaeum private library, and more.
+2023 Member Add-Ons: Register for the tour on select dates using your membership code for a free tour Add-On option available to members - Sat May 20 add on a guided visit to the Edgar Allan Poe Sculpture after the tour - Sat Sept 30 add on a guided visit to the find out more

 Star of David stained glass in Circular Window